Modern Notion of Manufacturing

 The electrical or flame-heated technique of melting and uniting metal components is known as welding.
 Welders are indeed expected to be involved in the process from beginning to end.
 To begin with, they must plan layout and procedures, take measurements, and determine which equipment and methods to use based on the needs.
 They will then be expected to perform actual welding, including assembling components, repairing holes, and cutting materials using special welding equipment, repairing machines, inspecting surfaces and structures, and protecting equipment.
 It gets more challenging to maintain consistency as tasks become more repetitive.

 Moreover, considering welding involves the intensive use of gases or electricity to process metal surfaces, safety is always a significant concern.
 As a result, the welding industry is looking for highly skilled welders to assure quality and fulfill the evolving demand.
-Operators need to have physical skills, math skills as well as be detail-oriented.
+Operators need to have physical skills, math skills, and be detail-oriented.
 There is no doubt that humans can perform all of them, but can it be done more efficiently?

 What does the welding industry need?